It's a New Day in Public Health.

 What does an Environmental Health physical plant/group care inspection cover?

 At schools, we ensure good sanitary health and safety practices are in place related to construction, operation, and maintenance among the children, employees, and visitors to the school facility.
 Our purpose is to prevent or minimize the risk of transmitting disease, injury, or bodily harm.
 The list below includes some of the primary areas the environmental health inspectors check during their inspection visit of the educational buildings.
-The DOH does not inspect dormitories.
+The DOH inspects dormitories for all levels of education and educational buildings at universities on a complaint basis only.

 Some Common Observations: